hkhamvan263/hkhamvan263.github.io/README.md

 - Introduction
 - The Little Prince
 - Calculator
+- Form page
+- jQuery page

 ## Coming Soon
 - Link to the Form page
 - Client Update
-- Creation of the JQuery page
-- Possibly Linking to the JQuery Page
+- Link to the JQuery Page
+- Other Updates